abstratt/textuml/readme.md

-This is the new repository for the TextUML tooling and replaces what has been on SourceForge.
+This is the new repository for the TextUML tooling and replaces what is on SourceForge.

 To build this code, you need git, maven and an internet connection (you will be downloading half of it):